Black Lives Matter accuses Seattle Police of ‘ambushing’ demonstrators; say police are in contempt of court over weekend clashes

 The construction site of King County’s new youth detention center, at 12th Avenue and East Spruce Street, bore the brunt of property damage during Saturday’s protests.

-Some protesters vandalized about 10 county-owned cars, broke or damaged glass panels on the building under construction, set fire to or overturned three construction trailers and damaged an excavator, according to statements from the county.
+Some protesters vandalized about 10 county employee-owned cars, broke or damaged glass panels on the building under construction, set fire to or overturned three construction trailers and damaged an excavator, according to statements from the county.

 Neither the county nor the contractor provided a damage estimate for the construction equipment, but county facilities officials estimated the cost to replace the building’s broken glass panels “is likely to exceed six figures.”